gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Yes, I'b awrighd.
 Thags."
 I slid down the wall until I was sitting with my legs straight out in front of me.
 I was getting blood on my shirt.
-Couldn't do that---it would stain.
+Couldn't do that—it would stain.
 I did the three buttons at its collar and pulled it off over my head.
 A spatter of blood landed on my chest and slid down toward my navel.
 Another joined it.